 Indeed, God and his angels bless the messenger.
 O You Who Believe!
 Bless him [by reciting Salawāt] and be completely submissive to him.9

-This is one of the privileges of the Prophet that everyone, including God Himself and the angels, bless the Noble Prophet.
-Therefore, we as believing and Muslim human beings must also bless the Prophet by reciting the ṣalawāt (صَلَوات):
+This is one of the privileges of the Prophet (s) that everyone, including God Himself and the angels, bless the Noble Prophet (s).
+Therefore, we, as believing and Muslim human beings, must also bless him by reciting the ṣalawāt (صَلَوات):

 اللهُمَّ صَلِّ عَلی مُحَمَّدٍ وَ آلِ مُحَمَّد